sanger/lab-share-lib/examples/README.md

 * Message format: in LabShare we can use 2 different types of formats: 'json' or 'binary' which describe how the data is published in the queue.
 When publishing a new message the format is provided in the 'encoder_type' Rabbitmq header.
 * Message compression: if the selected format is 'binary', in LabShare we can choose among 3 different types of compression: 'null', 'deflate' or 'snappy'.
 This compression allows to reduce the size of messages being sent.
 The compression can be inferred from the contents so no header is provided by the publiserh to send.

+** Note ** As stated before, the default publisher in LabShare library uses 3 headers: subject, version and encoder_type.
+There is also another very important setting that is not a header but is also enabled by default: PERSISTENT_DELIVERY_MODE that enables the exchange to persist the messages received so they remain in the queue even after a Rabbitmq service is restarted.

 ## Setting up a publisher